imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 Python divides the operators into the following groups:

 * Arithmetic
-    are used with numerical values to performing the common mathematical operations.
+    are used with numerical values for performing mathematical operations.
 * Assignment
     are used to assign the values to variables and combined with  **Arithmetic** operators.
 * Comparison